andypicke/Journalists-Under-Fire/README.md

 ## Journalist Deaths

-### Number of journalist deaths over time
+### Patterns over time
-There doesn't appear to be a consistent trend in the number of journalists killed over time.
-We see a spike in the early 1990's (why?), and then another general increase from ~2003-2018.
+- There doesn't appear to be a consistent trend in the number of journalists killed over time.
+- We see a spike in the early 1990's which appears to be largely related to the [Algerian Civil War](https://en.wikipedia.org/wiki/Algerian_Civil_War
+- There is another general increase in journalist deaths from ~2003-2018.
 ![](images/TotalDeathsVsYear.png)

+### Distribution by country
-### Looking at the distribution by country, the top 2 are Iraq and Syria, where there have been recent wars.
+Looking at the distribution by country, the top 2 are Iraq and Syria, where there have been prolonged wars.
 ![](images/TotalDeathsByCountry.png)

 ### Maps of journalist deaths per country
 The following animation shows maps of journalist deaths per country for each year, and allows us to see how the geographical pattern changes over time.
+Note the color scale is the same for each year to allow comparison, and the year shown is indicated in the legend below the colorbar.
 ![](images/DeathByCountry.gif)

-### Looking at the distribution by type of coverage, the most dangerous topics to cover are politics, war, human rights, and corruption.
+### Distribution by type of coverage
+- The most dangerous topics to cover are politics, war, human rights, and corruption.
 ![](images/TotalDeathsByCoverage.png)